yuthikasagarage/hcl_ws/README.md

   ROS Melodic

   `sudo apt-get install ros-melodic-realsense2-camera`  from https://github.com/IntelRealSense/realsense-ros

-   you will need to install mavros to catkin_ws as shown in the mavros official repo for mavros from source or you install it from apt package manager.
+   You will need to install mavros to catkin_ws as shown in the mavros official repo for mavros from source or you install it from apt package manager.

+##Initial Setup

+    1) go to the src/px4_mavros_launcher/Models folder
+    2) copy the iris_realsense_camera folder to your Firmware/Tools/sitl_gazebo/models folder

 ##How to Build the Repo (Fresh Start)